soos-io/kb-docs/DAST/TravisCI.md

 ## Prerequisites

 - You need to have a [SOOS account.](https://app.soos.io/register)
-- You need to have a Travis repo.
+- You need to have a Travis repository.

 ## Steps